DimEvil/VISdatapaper/VIS-occurrences-paper.md

 The Fish Information System or VIS (http://vis.milieuinfo.be) is a database set up by the Research Institute for Nature and Forest (INBO) to monitor the status of fishes and their habitats in Flanders, Belgium.
 It contains data regarding occurrences, stocks, pollutants, indexes, and reintroductions.
 The consolidated database was set up in 2001, but sampling has been going on since 1992.
 The data are used to calculate the EQR (Ecological Quality Ratio) in the framework of the EU water directive and Natura2000, as well as to provide updated information for the Flemish red list of brackish fishes.
 This dataset is a standardized extraction of all estuary and inland waters species occurrences in the VIS database.
 The VIS-database also contains fishes body mass and lengths.
 This data is only available upon request.

 ![Figure 2](images/image_2.jpg)

 *the logo of VIS, the Fish Information System*

+Two separate Darwin Core Archives were generated and published.
+The main reason herefore is that both datasets cover different habitats and are curated by scientists which have to report to different instances.
+Nevertheless the datamodel used for Inland waters and Estuary occurrences is completely the same and the sum of both datasets equals a complete view of Fish occurences in Flanders until the end of the year 2012.
+Since 2013 a new set sampling locations was identified, therefore the data collected since 2013 is momentarily also only available upon request.